Do Cats Like to Be Petted?

-Let's say, for example, she rolls around on the floor and exposes her tummy.
-This is her way of showing that she trusts you.
-If you try to rub your cat's angelic belly fluff, however, she'll probably respond with a scratch or a bite.
-You may think (with good reason) that your cat hates you, or that it's her way of telling you she doesn't want to be petted at all.
-In reality, she's telling you that she just doesn't want you to pet her right there, right now.
-Some cats do love a good belly rub, explains Petful, but you have to approach it with finesse, and only when she's calm and relaxed.
+Let's say, for example, they roll around on the floor and expose their tummy.
+This is their way of showing that they trust you.
+If you try to rub your cat's angelic belly fluff, however, they'll probably respond with a scratch or a bite.
+You may think (with good reason) that your cat hates you, or that it's their way of telling you they don't want to be petted at all.
+In reality, they're telling you that they just don't want you to pet them right there, right now.
+Some cats do love a good belly rub, explains Petful, but you have to approach it with finesse, and only when they're calm and relaxed.

 Head, Shoulders, Cheeks and Nose

 So, in which places do cats like to be petted?
-The head, chin and neck are often her favorites.
+The head, chin and neck are often their favorites.
 While some cats enjoy having their tails touched, others will recoil and even experience pain from a tail stroke.
-Take it slowly, paying close attention to your cat's reactions to your touch and always respecting her preferences.
+Take it slowly, paying close attention to your cat's reactions to your touch and always respecting their preferences.

-When approaching your kitty, the most important trick is to allow her to take the lead, Animal Planet's Jackson Galaxy tells Petcha.
-Let your cat sniff your index finger and touch her nose against it first.
-If she wants to cuddle, she'll push her face against your hand and direct you to her ears, chin, or wherever she wants to be petted.
+When approaching your kitty, the most important trick is to allow them to take the lead.
+Let your cat sniff your index finger and touch their nose against it first.
+If they want to cuddle, they'll push their face against your hand and direct you to their ears, chin or wherever they want to be petted.
 Going slowly will create a more relaxed, warmhearted environment.
-If she starts nudging you with her head or rubbing her cheeks against your body, it's a good sign, says Tufts University's Cummings School of Veterinary Medicine.
+If they start nudging you with their head or rubbing their cheeks against your body, it's a good sign, says The Spruce Pets.
 "Bunting" behavior is how cats transfer the scents in their cheek glands to beloved surroundings and family members.

 In addition to being petted, do cats like to be held?
 Sometimes.
 Most cats love to snuggle, and they're typically responsive to being held if you introduce them to it gradually.
-The best way to approach your cat for a hug is to start with a few soft pets, then carefully pick her up.
-Be sure to secure all four of her legs so that they don't dangle.
-If she feels safe in your arms, she'll be more inclined to stay there.
-If she squirms and wants to get away, set her down gently and try again later.
+The best way to approach your cat for a hug is to start with a few soft pets, then carefully pick them up.
+Be sure to secure all four of their legs so that they don't dangle.
+If they feel safe in your arms, they'll be more inclined to stay there.
+If they squirm and want to get away, set them down gently and try again later.
 Learning to snuggle takes baby steps (and occasionally a tasty reward for not mauling your arms on the way down).

 Does Breed Matter?
 What About Age?

 Don't be alarmed if your cat resists physical attention.
-It may just be part of her personality or upbringing.
-If a kitten isn't socialized with humans at an early age, she may be reluctant to accept affection.
-She may also need more coaxing if you adopt her as an adult and don't know her backstory.
+It may just be part of their personality or upbringing.
+If a kitten isn't socialized with humans at an early age, they may be reluctant to accept affection.
+They may also need more coaxing if you adopt them as an adult and don't know their backstory.
 You can acclimate your kitty using some of the strategies above, but some cats simply don't enjoy being picked up, preferring to be a nestle-next-to-you cat instead of a lap cat.

 Building trust is a gradual process in any relationship.
-When you invest your love and affection, you'll be rewarded with a feline best friend (and maybe even a belly rub).
+When you invest your love and affection, you'll be rewarded with a feline best friend (and maybe even the opportunity to give a belly rub).